LucasEst/Lab-cie/README.md

 # AnsiblePlaybook
 Playbook ansible

-TO do >>> apprendre a faire des block et use le bon bloc selon L'os
+TO do >>> apprendre a faire des blocks et use le bon bloc selon L'os